Jornal do Brasil: History

-What some people do not realise that the newspaper made its great profits from the advertisement it sold, it had a times up to 5 supplements on different areas of the Rio market.
-To seel almost anything in Rio de Janeiro, the main city in Brazil at the time, you had to advertise in JB.
-News was of secondary consequence until its owner, the countess, decided to change the line of the paper to a more standard journal that its journalism was taken more seriously.
+What some people do not realise that the newspaper made its great profits from the advertisement it sold, it had at times up to 5 supplements on different areas of the Rio market.
+To sell almost anything in Rio de Janeiro, the main city in Brazil at the time, you had to advertise in JB.
+News was of secondary consequence until its owner, the countess, decided to change the line of the paper to a more standard format, and journalism was taken more seriously.

 In 1992 the paper published an unflattering photo of Henry Kissinger on the front page.
 Kissinger's lawyer sent a cease and desist letter threatening to sue them if they sold the photo.
 The newspaper refused and one of the buyers was the advertising agency Woolward & Partners who used it in an advertisement for computer equipment.
 Woolward & Partners was also threatened with legal action.
 The photograph was also used in the 1996 book Washington Babylon by Alexander Cockburn and Ken Silverstein.